 - A State Party shall, subject to its capabilities, accord investors and their investments physical protection and security no less favourable than that which it accords to investments of its own natural and legal persons or to investments of investors of any other State Party or third party as defined in the Agreement. - 2.
-Investors of one State Party whose investments in the territory of the other State Party suffer losses as a result of a breach of paragraph 1, in particular owing to war or other armed conflict, revolution, revolt, insurrection or riot in the territory of the Host State shall, as regards restitution, indemnification, compensation or other settlement, be accorded by the Host State treatment no less favourable than that which the Host State accords to investments of its own natural and legal persons or to investments of investors of any other State Party or third party as defined in the Agreement.
+Investors of one State Party whose investments in the territory of the other State Party suffer losses as a result of a failure of the Host State to comply with paragraph 1, in particular owing to war or other armed conflict, revolution, revolt, insurrection or riot in the territory of the Host State shall, as regards restitution, indemnification, compensation or other settlement, be accorded by the Host State treatment no less favourable than that which the Host State accords to investments of its own natural and legal persons or to investments of investors of any other State Party or third party as defined in the Agreement.